 Through mastery of District and State Content Standards, Crossroads Charter Academy will prepare all students to:

-Be Critical and Creative Thinkers
+Be Critical and Independent Thinkers who:

-Be Effective Communicators
+Be Effective Communicators who:

 Follow verbal and written instructions.